SemanticMediaWiki/SemanticMediaWiki/tests/README.md

-Tests are developed and used to verify that an expected behaviour does occur within specified boundaries where parameters specify the requirements in which results are accepted or rejected.
+Tests are developed and used to verify that an expected behaviour does occur for the described boundaries with parameters specifying the requirements in which results can be accepted or need to be rejected.

 - Unit test in most cases refers to a test that confirms that an expected technical specification for a unit, module, or class is supported
 - Integration test combines multiple components and verifies its interplay between those modules